scroll-tech/scroll/CONTRIBUTING.md

 [style]: https://standardjs.com/
 [code-of-conduct]: CODE_OF_CONDUCT.md

 Hi there!
-We're thrilled that you'd like to contribute to this project.
+We're thrilled that you'd like to contribute to the development of this project.
 Your help is essential for keeping it great.
 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

 ## Contribute to Scroll

 Did you know there are many ways of contributing to Scroll?
 If you are looking to contribute to by adding Scroll to existing Dev Tools or by doing integrations please go to the [Contribute to Scroll](https://github.com/scroll-tech/contribute-to-scroll) repo instead.
 If you are looking to contribute to Scroll's Halo2 zkEVM circuits please refer to the [zkEVM circuits](https://github.com/scroll-tech/zkevm-circuits) repo.
 This repository covers the Scroll infrastructure and smart contracts, if you want to contribute to these areas continue reading this document.

-## Issues and PRs
+## Issues and pull request

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have questions, too, we'd love to hear them.

-We'd also love PRs.
+We'd also love pull request.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
-Look at the links below if you're not sure how to open a PR.
+Look at the links below if you're not sure how to open a pull request.

 ## Submitting a pull request